PocketMine/SimpleAuth/README.md

 # SimpleAuth

-Plugin for PocketMine-MP that prevents people to impersonate an account, requering registration and login when connecting.
+Plugin for PocketMine-MP that prevents people to impersonate an account, requiring registration and login when connecting.

 ## Commands